fablabbcn/mdef-docs/docs/2023-24/year-1/t1/documenting-design/index.md

     - Introduction to Narrative Documentation in Design Practice
     - Importance of documentation for creative projects
     - Understanding the elements of compelling storytelling in design
-    - Learning from mistakes and reflection as part of the creative design process.
+    - Learning from mistakes and reflection as part of the creative design process
     - Weekly documentation guidelines and expectations

 === "Session 2"